 A spirited inquiry

 This was not good.
-My mind got cloudier by the second like a raging typhoon.
+My mind got cloudier by the second like an upcoming stormy sky.
 I needed to figure things out before someone else found out about this.
-My arrival here had already marked this town.
+My arrival here had already marked this town to people that do no good.
 Something was still off about this place.
 A place so serene wouldn’t have survived all these years without someone protecting it and the secrets within.

-Slowly, me and Sheena made our way through the forest while reminiscing about the latest discovery.
+Slowly, me and Sheena made our way through the forest as I contemplated my latest discovery.
 The best option at hand was to assassinate the child before he ventured out into the world.
-A world so cruel and decaying which will devour him before he even gets to flap his wings.
-Sadly, that kind little bird won’t survive in its own nest for any longer.
-He had the misfortune of my sudden appearance.
-It won’t be long before the eagles come hunting and the vultures feed on what’s left of it.
+A world so cruel and decaying which will devour him before he even gets to flap his wings and in the process the world shall burn with him.
+Sadly, that kind little bird won’t survive in its own nest for any longer for he had the misfortune of my sudden intrusion into his peaceful life.
+It won’t be long before the eagles come hunting and the vultures feed on whatever’s left of it.

 I don’t have long but I have enough time to fix this.
-The forest started clearing up as I reached the end of the path and I was in the farmlands now.
-This town was pretty much structured like the last prosperous settlements on the continent.
+The forest started clearing up as I reached the end of the path I was on, now bringing me into the farmlands.
+This town was pretty much structured like the last remaining prosperous settlements in the country.
 Farmlands on the outer circle, the housing ring inside it with the markets spread across them.
 The Lord and the prime merchants in the inner circle.
-Of course the difference is that the towns didn’t fortify each ring with huge walls.
+Of course the difference is that the towns didn’t fortify each ring with huge walls unlike big cities.
 Every ring seamlessly merged with each other, eliminating most class differences.
 That was the difference between the grand cities and the timid towns.
 While the city folk distanced each other, the town communities were a single unit, living together as equals to sustain themselves and their own town.
 That’s what most towns were like back in the day.
-But since the Waynecastle massacre, the little prosperous towns have turned into putefying slums.
+But since the Waynecastle massacre, the little prosperous towns have turned into putrefying slums.

 This beautiful exception was a breath of fresh air.
 I felt like I was reliving a pleasant, lost memory.
 It felt as if I was transported two decades back in time, back to the good times.
 The plush farms told me that these people had more than they needed.
 I didn’t want too much attention and luckily the sunny summer noon was keeping most folks inside.
 It took me no more than 20 minutes to get through the farmlands which made up most of the town.
 I still hadn’t seen as single soul outside.
 As the residential hub got closer, I could hear a dull afternoon market bustling.
 I got down from Sheena to keep my cover and avoid any unnecessary attention and made way through the shabby roadside markets.